 Very.
 The hills are challenging but humane, there are plenty of cafés and pubs for a rest, and you can always take the train if it all gets too much.
 A three-day break is the ideal first-time tour.

-Most of the route was opened by Prime Minister David Cameron in April 2014.
-There are shiny new signposts all the way from Hanborough to Honeybourne, and again from Evesham to Worcester.
+Most of the route was opened by the then Prime Minister David Cameron in April 2014.
+There are signposts all the way from Hanborough to Honeybourne, and again from Evesham to Worcester.
 That leaves two unsignposted sections – Oxford to Hanborough, and Honeybourne to Evesham – so you’ll need to take a map if you’re going that way.

-From Oxford to Hanborough, the final route needs a new cycle path to be built near Bladon.
+From Oxford to Hanborough, the final route needs a new cycle path to be built near Bladon, which we’re expecting in the next couple of years.
 For now, we suggest you follow the cycle path beside the A40 road to Eynsham, then head north to join the main route.
 Or, of course, you could just get the train to Hanborough.